 Our homemade tool: IiM v1.1

 Compared to our first location, there is a match this time and the operators are really close to each other.

 As we noticed in the previous speedtest, Telenor is a bit behind but the difference between the three operators is tiny.

-In any case, we have to award a clear winner and when it comes to Ocean Supercenter in Tamwe, MPT is definitely the best performing operator.
-MPT was the only operator that provides a satisfactory performance at ground level where all the restaurants are located.
-Plus, it outperformed Ooredoo 4G in our home made benchmark.
+In any case, we have to award a clear winner and when it comes to Ocean Supercenter in Tamwe, MPT is definitely the fastest telecom operator.
+MPT was the only operator that provides a satisfactory download speed at ground level where all the restaurants are located.
+Plus, it was faster than Ooredoo 4G in our home made benchmark.

-Seeing 4G so close to 3G and even behind 3G in some of the tests demonstrate that this 4G launch was done in a rush and a desperate attempt for a marketing coup.
+Seeing LTE network so close to 3G and even behind 3G in some tests demonstrate that this 4G launch was done in a rush and a desperate attempt for a marketing coup.

 Hopefully, the spectrum auction in 2017 will help the operators to provide a real 4G experience to their customers.